Urban Design for Planners

-This eight course series explores essential urban design concepts through free, open source software and equips planners with the tools they need to participate fully in the urban design process.
+This six-course series explores essential urban design concepts using open source software and equips planners with the tools they need to participate fully in the urban design process.
 The first course introduces the software you’ll use to create analytical maps, 3D models, and 2D graphic designs.

 Urban Design for Planners 4: Mix and Proximity

 The purpose of this course is to evaluate land-use diversity in a neighborhood, propose design interventions that would support and enhance a healthy mix, evaluate distances between where people live and what people need, and propose design interventions that would help increase desirable proximities.
 Students will find areas with different kinds and levels of mix, and then propose design strategies for areas of low housing mix.
 They will then compare areas for access to the most desirable facilities and places and propose corresponding infill strategies.

 Urban Design for Planners 5: Density